 The Finnish government manages its administration through RBM.
 This is coordinated through the Ministry of Finance, which emphasizes the role of RBM to ensure a balance between available resources and achievable results while developing the quality and economic efficiency of the services provided.
 RBM is seen as a mechanism to ensure the political objectives of the government are implemented through set objectives and budgets and constant dialogue between the leadership and the administration staff.

 In development cooperation and policy, a public policy field of the Finnish government, this is also true.
 Ensuring the right amount of resources are put for the policy objectives in high quality and efficient manner, is a key element in development policy management.
-However, the key emphasis in Finland’s development policy RBM is on effectiveness..
+However, the key emphasis in Finland’s development policy RBM is on effectiveness.
 As development policy aims to achieve intended changes that translate into long term positive impacts, RBM supports knowledge based decisions to maximize the contribution to the intended change.
 This entails including result and effectiveness knowledge in decision-making concerning resources, but also concerning the approaches or practices utilized and partnerships selected.
 In Finland, several governments have emphasized the need to further develop the result focus of Finland’s development cooperation.

 Internationally, managing and focusing on results in development policy has been described as follows: “Managing for results means managing and implementing aid in a way that focuses on the desired results and uses information to improve decision making.”

-A key focus is that actors in development organizations know the expected contribution to the desired change, use information, evidence and knowledge on achieved results, collected through monitoring and evaluation, dialogue and analysis, to inform decision making on during and after the implementation for the design, resourcing and delivery of programs and activities or development policy and organisation.
+A key focus is that actors in development organizations know the expected contribution to the desired change and use information, evidence and knowledge for achieving results.
+Information, evidence and knowledge is collected through monitoring and evaluation, dialogue and analysis and it informs decision making during (and after the implementation for) the design, resourcing and delivery of programs and activities or development policy and organisation.
 The focus on results supports also learning of staff and the organization and is important for accountability and communication purposes.

 In Finland’s development policy Results Based Management is seen as an overall concept that involves shifting management approach away from focusing on inputs, activities and processes to focusing more on the desired results.